 9. Learn to Take on Responsibilities

-Passing on your work load might be required when you are overburdened with work.
-However, when entrusted with a job, you should try to accept it as your responsibility and avoid putting it off to someone else.
+Passing on your workload might be required when you are overburdened with work.
+However, when entrusted with a job, you should try to accept it as your responsibility and avoid putting it off to someone else if you truly want to build workplace relationships.

 Putting off work all the time will only end up creating a block between you and your peers, while they may start avoiding communicating with you at all.
 When you work in a team, your duty is to cooperate and build a positive working relationship with your teammates.